imintel/mbtiles4j/README.md

 A pure-java reader/writer for [MBTiles](https://github.com/mapbox/mbtiles-spec/blob/master/1.2/spec.md)

+If you need it for Android, [check out this fork](https://github.com/fullhdpixel/mbtiles4j).

 ### About MBTiles

 MBTiles is a MapBox specification for storing large collections of tiles in a single tileset.
 Each mbtiles file  is a sqlite instance with metadata and tiles.